Ivanka Trump Fashion Made In China – ‘Buy American’ Donald Trump In A Quandary? [Opinion]

-The news that Ivanka Trump has been doing business in China for her clothing line has saturated social media sites today.
+The news that Ivanka Trump has been doing business in China for her clothing line has saturated the social media sites today.
 Many are pointing to her father, Donald Trump, whose inauguration speech contained these words, “We will follow two simple rules; buy American and hire American.”

-The Independent cited an analysis done in July, which reports many of the items sold under the Ivanka Trump brand are manufactured in China.
+The Independent cites a an analysis done in July, which reports many of the items sold under the Ivanka Trump brand are manufactured in China.
 They report how a trip to a Macy’s flagship store in New York City led to the discovery of 25 Ivanka Trump brand items, but not one of the items were made in America.
 The merchandise carried labels stating they were made in places like China or Vietnam.

 .@POTUS says to buy American, but @IvankaTrump’s fashion line is made in China ???? https://t.co/kXtO89llcb pic.twitter.com/9UCKbkMcyR